sheltermanager/asm3/src/static/pages/manual/_sources/csvimportfields.rst.txt

     If you have person additional fields defined, you can put the uppercased version of their name as a suffix to this.
 Eg, for an additional field called DateOfBirth CURRENTVETADDITIONALDATEOFBIRTH.
 DIARYDATE
     The date of the diary entry.
+DIARYCOMPLETED
+    The date a diray note was completed.
 DIARYFOR
     The person the diary note is for.
 DIARYSUBJECT
-    The subject of the diary note.
+    The subject of the diary note (must be included when importing diary notes).
 DIARYNOTE
     The diary note section.
 DONATIONDATE